-6.6.2.
 How to Insert a Freeze in a Playlist Element

-To insert a freeze in a Playlist element, proceed as follows:
+To insert a freeze in a Playlist element,

 - 1. Browse the playlist element to the image that you want to freeze. - 2.
 Right-click the playlist element and select Insert Freeze: